Appledore Lifeboat Station

+The station currently operates a All-weather lifeboat (ALB), 13-32 Ruth and David Arthur (ON 1339), on station since 2026, and a Inshore lifeboat (ILB), Glanely (B-861), on station since 2012.

 History

-The recently formed Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), as the RNLI was known at the time, was petitioned in August 1824 to provide a lifeboat for the Bideford area.
-The Volunteer arrived towards the end of February 1825 and was initially kept in a barn at Appledore but in 1829 was soon moved into the nearby King's Watch House.
-A meeting was called in Northam on 20 June 1831 which established the North Devon Humane Society.
-Its aim was to build a boathouse and provide a carriage for the lifeboat so that it could be taken to wherever it was most suitable to launch for each rescue.
+The recently formed Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), as the RNLI was known at the time, was petitioned in August 1824, to provide a lifeboat for the Bideford area.
+An 18 ft lifeboat built by William Plenty of Newbury, Berkshire, the Volunteer, arrived towards the end of February 1825 and was initially kept in a barn at Appledore, but in 1829, was moved into the nearby King's Watch House.

+A meeting was called in Northam on 20 June 1831, which established the North Devon Humane Society.
+Their first aim was to build a boathouse and provide a carriage for the lifeboat, so that it could be taken to wherever it was most suitable to launch for each rescue.

 The new boathouse was completed in Watertown by the end of the year, which put the lifeboat half a mile nearer the sea than before.
-This was large enough for two boats and a second one named Assistance arrived in December.
-It was taken out to a wrecked ship on 24 November 1833 but it capsized.
-Volunteer was then launched and saved four of the Assistance's crew, one other got himself to the shore but three drowned.
+This building was large enough for two boats and a second larger 26 ft lifeboat named Assistance arrived in December 1831.
+On 24 November 1833, Assistance capsized after launching to the aid of the ship Mary Ann, on passage from Puerto Cabello, Venezuela to Liverpool, Lancashire, when she was driven ashore at Bideford and wrecked.
+One lifeboat man made it ashore, and four more were rescued by the Volunteer, but three were lost, as were all hands off the Mary Ann.